S3RG101/2025-intern-hackathon/README.md

 REACT_APP_AZURE_OPENAI_DEPLOYMENT = 'gpt-4.1'
 REACT_APP_AZURE_OPENAI_DEPLOYMENT_EMBEDDING = 'text-embedding-3-small'
 ```
+Make sure to edit `<YOURKEYHERE>` to an active Azure OpenAI API key.
 The chat panel expands when the user clicks the "StudyBuddy AI" button - the sidebar appears over the main content.
 The ChatGPT instance was set up in Azure.

 ## Images!